 About us

 Framechange is a nonpartisan publication that brings you viewpoints from multiple sides of today’s issues.
-We help you develop an informed, independent viewpoint and understand the viewpoints of others.
+We help you develop an informed, independent perspective and understand the viewpoints of others.

 Why we do it

-Our mission is to promote a healthier democracy by reducing polarization.
-We believe that understanding multiple perspectives is the most efficient way to stay informed while developing empathy for those you may not agree with.
+Our mission is to promote a stronger democracy by reducing polarization.
+We believe understanding multiple perspectives is the most efficient way to stay informed while developing empathy for those you may not agree with.

 It’s easy to tune out opposing voices.
 Often it can be out of fear.
 It may also be driven by an assumption that people who disagree with us have malicious intentions or are misinformed.
 Often neither are the case – people with different views have their own stories and their own sincere intentions.

-We hope Framechange helps you broaden your knowledge and understanding, engage in more nuanced conversations, and evolve your thinking along the way.
+We hope Framechange helps you broaden your knowledge, engage in more nuanced conversations, and evolve your thinking along the way.

 How we do it

-Each week, we send you a newsletter summarizing viewpoints from multiple sides of a current issue to help you better understand it and form a viewpoint of your own.
+Each week, we send you a newsletter summarizing viewpoints from multiple sides of a current issue.
 We deeply research each topic with consideration of existing perspectives expressed by everyday citizens, politicians, academics, industry leaders, and other experts from across the spectrum.

 We write each viewpoint from the perspective of the individual(s) expressing it, taking on their hypothetical voice and summarizing where possible for digestibility.
 The viewpoints written are not those of Framechange.